choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R05-spreadsheet-data-python.md

 ## View Structure of a Data Frame

 We can explore the format of our data frame too.
 For instance, we can see how many rows and columns our dataframe has using the shape attribute.
+Here the shape of the object is returned as an array containing two numbers (# of rows, # of columns)

 ```python